 National Coming Out Day: Remembering the Needs of All LGBT Youth

-October 11, 2012 by Ellen Kahn, Family Project Director
+October 11, 2012 by Ellen Kahn, Director of the Children, Youth & Families Program

 On this National Coming Out Day and with the release of the new HRC report on LGBT youth and “out-ness,” I was inspired to write about a recent visit to Detroit, Michigan where I had the great pleasure of meeting several LGBT youth affiliated with The Ruth Ellis Center.
 The primary reason for my visit to Detroit was to address leaders of Wayne County’s Department of Child and Family Services about our All Children—All Families Initiative, which helps agencies become more welcoming to LGBT foster and adoptive parents, and the specific needs and experiences of LGBT youth in foster care.
 I was joined by my colleague Mimi Laver, a Director at the American Bar Association specializing in LGBT youth in the juvenile justice system.